Nashville shooter was ex-student with detailed plan to kill

 Two officers from a five-member team opened fire in response, killing the suspect at 10:27 a.m., Aaron said.

-Late Monday night, police released approximately two minutes of edited surveillance video showing the shooter’s car driving up to the school from multiple angles, including one in which children can be seen playing on swings in the background.
-Next an interior view shows glass doors to the school being shot out and the shooter ducking through one of the shattered doors.
+Late Monday night, police released about two minutes of edited surveillance video showing the shooter’s car driving up to the school from multiple angles, including one in which children can be seen playing on swings in the background.
+Next, an interior view shows glass doors to the school being shot out and the shooter ducking through one of the shattered doors.

 More footage from inside shows the shooter walking through a school corridor holding a gun with a long barrel and walking into a room labeled “church office,” then coming back out.
 In the final part of the footage, the shooter can be seen walking down another long corridor with the gun drawn.
 The shooter is not seen interacting with anyone else on the video, which has no sound.